 Marcus Haney has never paid to go to a festival.
 He makes replica wristbands, sneaks past security guards, and walks with confidence.
 Sure – he gets chucked out.
 But often he ends up on the main-stage, hangs out with bands, and captures unique views with his camera.

-In the space of four years Marcus has been to almost 50 festivals around the world.
-Along the way he’s made friends with bands like Mumford & Sons, found himself clinging underneath festival cess-pits, and hanging out with people called Acid Chris.
-This is not his day job—he shoots for stations like HBO and creates music videos.
+In the space of four years Marcus has been to almost fifty festivals around the world.
+Along the way he’s made friends with bands like Mumford & Sons, found himself clinging underneath festival cess-pits, and hanging out with a guy called Acid Chris.
+This is not his day job – he shoots for stations like HBO and creates music videos.
 But somehow, between hitch-hiking across the United States and being one of the most sought-after photographers in music, he’s found time to compile his four-year festival experience into a documentary.

 I called up Marcus yesterday evening to find out more about the film, his life, and whether or not he decided to graduate university or go on tour with a world-renowned band.

 Noisey: How did this all start?
 What was the first festival you broke into?

 Marcus: It was Coachella 2010.
 That was the first festival I ever went to.

 Have you ever paid to go to a festival?

 I’ve never paid yet, no. It really came down to Coachella being really close, we’d been talking about it for months, and this girl I really liked at school was going to be there.

 It all started with a girl; a classic story.
 When you went to Coachella, did you have someone inside helping you out or did you blag your way in?

 It was me and my friend Adam.
 We had no money for gas – we met a guy called Acid Chris on Craigslist to help put gas in our car.
 We snuck in at about 4AM on Friday morning, dressed in all black, jumped the fence, and slept underneath the trailers and porta-potties until the festival opened at noon.